mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/index.md

 If you are setting up a demonstration environment as a proof-of-concept for testing or evaluation purposes or creating a small cluster for application development or a specific project, you can use the steps in this tutorial to get started using DC/OS.

 For a production environment or larger scale deployment, additional planning and deployment steps are required.
 For example, you might have superuser permissions to simplify security requirements in a demonstration environment or small cluster.
+In a production environment or larger scale deployment, you are more likely to explicitly assign specific granular permissions to specific groups or users.

 # Intended audience
 This tutorial provides users and application developers an overview of DC/OS basics, including the steps required to deploy and orchestrate a few sample applications in a distributed cluster environment.